slack-samples/deno-github-functions/README.md

 Step-by-step instructions can be found in our [Quickstart Guide](https://api.slack.com/future/quickstart).

-### Install the Sample App
+### Clone the Sample App

-Start by cloning this sample and installing it into a workspace:
+Start by cloning this repository:

 ```zsh
 # Clone this project onto your machine